Schwarzenegger flexes muscles again in bodybuilding world

-LOS ANGELES (Reuters) - Arnold Schwarzenegger is going back to his bodybuilding roots.
+LOS ANGELES, March 1 (Reuters) - Arnold Schwarzenegger is going back to his bodybuilding roots.

 The action movie star turned politician will become group executive editor for the magazines Flex, and Muscle & Fitness, writing monthly columns in the publications and their online websites, American Media said on Friday.